 Drunk Driving Accidents

-- The driver owed the victim a duty to exercise reasonable care while driving;
+- Driver owed the victim a duty to exercise reasonable care while driving

-- The victim suffered harm as a direct result of the driver's breach; and
+- Victim suffered harm as a direct result of the driver's breach

 It is important to note that personal injury claims must be filed within a certain time frame, known as the statute of limitations.
-Under Florida law, an individual has four years from the date of an accident to take legal action.
-If you have lost a loved one due to a drunk driver's negligence, you have two years from the decedent's death to bring a wrongful death claim.
-Failure to file within this time period can bar you from receiving compensation for your harm.Seek Guidance from a Fort Myers Attorney for Your Injury Claim
+Under Florida law, an individual has 4 years from the date of an accident to take legal action.
+If you have lost a loved one due to a drunk driver's negligence, you have 2 years from the decedent's death to bring a wrongful death claim.
+Failure to file within this time period can bar you from receiving compensation for your harm.Our Legal Team

 Our car accident lawyers work vigorously on behalf of drunk driving victims.
 While we aim to settle every drunk driving case, we are not afraid to zealously advocate for your rights in the courtroom if necessary.